 Because of the good cooperation, especially with Sebastian, we are looking forward to expanding our collaboration in the future.
 This is also why we are here today in this surprisingly nice city, Szczecin.

-In the photos on the right: Lelectric Management together with BIC Electric’s office employees in front of BIC’s global headquarters
+Below a picture from that day: Lelectric Management together with BIC electric’s office employees in the front of BIC’s shared service center.